AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 All results are in milliseconds, and the triples report best/average/worst execution case time (wall clock) of three runs.
 The column marked "sequential" reports times when linked against `dph-seq` and the columns marked "N cores" report times when linked against `dph-par` and run in parallel on the specified number of processor cores.

+**NB:** At the moment, the CPU times goes up proportional to the number of cores added beyond four cores (hence, no wall clock speed up beyond four cores).
+Not clear where this comes from.

 ---